14Richa/testRepo1/scripts/README.md

 If new maintainers are added, the workflow proceeds to the Send invite to join org and team job, which sends invitations to the newly added maintainers to join the organization and the maintainers' team.
 After that, the workflow proceeds to the Send welcome message job, which sends a welcome message to the new maintainers, providing them with information about the organization and team.

-On the other hand, if maintainers are removed, the workflow proceeds to the Remove the maintainer from org job, which removes the identified maintainers from the organization.
+On the other hand, if maintainers are removed, the workflow proceeds to the remove the maintainer from org job, which removes the identified maintainers from the organization.
 Additionally, the workflow sends a goodbye message to the removed maintainers through the Send goodbye message job.

-In case the maintainers' list is updated, indicating changes in TSC members, the workflow proceeds to the Update emeritus with removed maintainer job.
+In case the maintainers' list is updated, indicating changes in TSC members, the workflow proceeds to the Update emeritus with the removed maintainer job.
 This job updates the Emeritus.yaml file to reflect the changes in TSC membership.

 > Note: This workflow should be located in the community repository.

 ```mermaid
 graph TD;